getdozer/dozer/README.md

 <p align="center">
     <br />
     <b>
-    Connect any data source, combine them in real-time and instantly get low-latency APIs.<br>
+    Connect any data source, combine them in real-time and instantly get low-latency data APIs.<br>
     ⚡ All with just a simple configuration! ⚡️
     </b>
 </p>

 <br />